Cosmoglobe/Cosmoglobe/docs/cosmoglobe_components.rst

-.. cosmoglobe.sky:
+.. cosmoglobe.sky.components:

 Sky components
 ==============

-.. currentmodule:: cosmoglobe
+.. currentmodule:: cosmoglobe.sky.components

 Classes representing the components in the Cosmoglobe Sky Model.
 The ``__call__`` method of a component will return the sky emission of that